-The current secondary video stream and total number of recorded secondary video streams are displayed on the TV screen and on the player's front panel display.
-To switch the secondary video streams, press SECONDARY VIDEO again or press 1/1.
+The current secondary video and total number of recorded secondary video streams are displayed on the TV screen and on the player's front panel display.
+To switch the secondary video, press SECONDARY VIDEO again or press ↑/↓.

-Example: Current secondary video stream/Total number of recorded secondary video streams
+Current secondary video/Total number of recorded secondary video streams

-The secondary video streams can also be switched by selecting Secondary Video from the TOOLS menu.
+- The secondary video can also be switched by selecting Secondary Video from the TOOLS menu. - If the secondary video is not switched when SECONDARY VIDEO is pressed, switch it from the menu screen.